Eomm/blog-posts/posts/bonus-change-log-level.md

 This is a very powerful feature that you can use:

 - to reduce your application costs
-- to speed up your application setting the log level to `error` when the application is under heavy load and `info` when it is idle
+- to speed up your application by setting the log level to `error` when the application is under heavy load and `info` when it is idle
 - to debug errors that you can't reproduce in test environments
 - monitor the application